 Welcome to Year 4!

 The children have come back ready and eager to learn!
-We have been busy revising all of our learning from Year 3 before launching into our new Year 4 topics.

 In Year 4 we encourage everyone to bring in a school bag every day.
 In this, children should have a pencil case, reading book, their Reading Journal and their Home School Diary.
 This allows them to be independent with their learning.
 We are trying to improve our handwriting and are using handwriting pens to make our writing neater.
 Handwriting pens can be bought in the office for 40p.
 In addition to this, they should have a pencil, colouring pencils, a sharpener, rubber and ruler in their pencil case.